rlugojr/linkurious-enterprise-manual/Getting-Started/Downloading.md

 Log in with the username and password created during the purchase process.
 You will then see the downloadable files.

+The downloaded file is a ZIP archive.
+It includes:

+- a Web server built on top of Node.js v0.11 ;
+- the search engine ElasticSearch v1.4.5+ (requires Java JDK).

 ### Stay up to date